DCotterill/halixia-hugo/content/ma/community-projects-2122.md

 layout: static
 ---

-Could you lead a community project
+Could you lead a community project?

 Look into taking a leadership role in initiating and guiding community projects or initiatives to address local needs and improve the community.